Interest Disclosure Reporting

 What is a management plan?

-When the COI review team determines that an actual or likely conflict of interest is material, a management plan may be developed to manage, reduce or eliminate any conflicts identified during the review process.
+When a conflict is deemed material, a management plan may be developed to manage, reduce or eliminate any conflicts identified during the review process.
 When appropriate, the plan should be written in consultation with the employee having the perceived conflict and senior leadership in the employees’ school/division or department.

 Plan considerations may include: